The history of the Amsterdam Pipe Museum

 Handing over the De la Court Award to Don Duco.

-With the location in Leiden and the opening of the museum, the collection embarked on a new phase in building up.
-Dutch finds from the soil were still actively collected for the study collection, now mainly through the purchase of entire collections from diggers who lost their interest after years.
+Upon the opening in Leiden, the collection embarked on a new phase of growth.
+Dutch archaeological finds were still actively collected for the study collection, now mainly through the purchase of entire collections from diggers who had lost their interest.
 A representative overview was added from various parts of the country, always strictly selected for duplication, variants and always aimed at quality improvement.

 Still, the focus was broader than archaeology.
-The objective had been extended for years to pipes of all types of ceramics, including the historical ones, i.e. the antique ones instead of excavated.
-Not only Western European but also ethnographic.
-Contacts with specialized antique dealers in Brussels, Paris and London ensured the acquisition of high-quality pieces.
+The collection had been extended for years to ceramic pipes of all types, including the historical ones: i.e. antique ones instead of excavated.
+Contacts with specialized antique dealers in Brussels, Paris and London ensured the acquisition of high-quality pieces; not only Western European but also ethnographic.
 Special objects were also found in the antique trade and at flea markets all over Europe.

 The sub-collections of French and Belgian pipes, but also the non-Western pipes, were built up during this period.
 Occasionally, auctions of pipe or tobacco collections were visited, resulting in exceptional acquisitions for the museum.
 The known provenance and sometimes even documented age of the object is an added value for a museum collection.

 The unique combination of collection building and historical research formed the starting point for publications that quickly became part of the archaeologist's basic instruments.
 The handy pipe mark booklet, the first manual on the clay pipe and many dozens of studies and articles in professional magazines were launched.
-The quality of the research was recognized in 1988 by the Royal Academy of Sciences in Amsterdam by awarding the Johan de la Court Prize for scientific research.
-Due to the innovative research, the publication of the Duco handbook in 1987 gave reason to award this prize.
-The quality of the work was reason for the Ministry of Culture and Science to designate the collection in 1989 as a National Reference Collection with A status because of its calibration value.
+The quality of the research was recognized in 1988 by the Royal Academy of Sciences in Amsterdam who awarded the Johan de la Court Prize for scientific research.
+Due to its innovative research, the publication of the Duco handbook in 1987 gave reason to award this prize.
+The quality of the work was reason for the Ministry of Culture and Science to designate the collection in 1989 as a National Reference Collection with A-status.

 Public activities